Josephine Tomarchio

 artista

-Josephine Tomarchio is an illustrator based between Rome and Catania.
-She uses her illustrations to support her social causes, publishing in magazines such as ANTIfanzie and DWF donnawomanfemme.
-She works as a freelance illustrator in the publishing field and has created several artistic labels for various breweries and wineries.
-She also designed and illustrated an animated short film for Scandura Production.
+Alongside her work in mainstream comics, Josephine uses her art to support social causes, publishing in independent magazines and projects such as ANTIfanzie and DWF donnawomanfemme.
+She works as a freelance illustrator in the publishing and commercial fields, having designed several artistic labels for various breweries and wineries, as well as designing and illustrating an animated short film for Scandura Production.

 Formazione